jestjs/jest/docs/ExpectAPI.md

 });
 ```

 > Note: You must wrap the code in a function, otherwise the error will not be caught and the assertion will fail.
+Furthermore, `.toThrow` will check that the value thrown is the instance of the Error class, and if not it will not be detected.

 You can provide an optional argument to test that a specific error is thrown: